Semi-Supervised Empirical Risk Minimization: Using unlabeled data to improve prediction: Semi-supervised GLM-ERM

 We can now use $R(0)$ to write the upper threshold values as follows:

 The above formulas for the threshold values can be used to identify combinations $(\sigma^2,\beta)$ where the SSL is useful for improving performance of GLM-ERM models.
 In the next subsection we demonstrate the above insight in empirical study, concluding that the methodology of unsupervised thresholds estimation is indeed accurate in the context of GLM.

-Moreover, we provide a dedicated estimator of $\sigma^2$ for this setting, which is used to choose between $\hat{\beta}$ and $\Breve{\beta}$, and to define $\beta^D$, as follows:
+In order to define the adaptive estimator $\beta^D$, we need a suitable estimator of $\sigma^2$ for this setting.
+We provide an approximated unbiased estimator, based on the expectation of the quadratic approximation of $RSS(\hat{\beta})$.
+We find that: